avast/cactus/README.md

 The library automatically converts common data types (`String`, primitive types, collections) and can map optional fields into `Option`.
 This process is extensible via `Converter`.

+From version 0.8, the whole variable path (e.g. _gpb.fieldGpb2RepeatedRecurse.fieldGpb.fieldBlob_) is reported in case of failure.

 ## GPB to case class

 We often need to map GPB message to business object (which is usually a case class) when GPB is used for communication